Friend (Companion): Heavenly Stem of identical element to Day Master

 Consider this chart structure:

-- Day pillar: Jia Wu (甲午)
+• Day pillar: Jia Wu (甲午)

-- Year pillar: Jia Zi (甲子)
+• Year pillar: Jia Zi (甲子)

-- Month pillar: Bing Yin (丙寅)
+• Month pillar: Bing Yin (丙寅)

-- Hour pillar: Gui Mao (癸卯)
+• Hour pillar: Gui Mao (癸卯)

 Common Misconceptions

 Misconception 1: More Friends means more help.
 In practice, multiple Friends means "sharing my meal," not "doubling my meal."
 With finite resources (especially wealth luck), each additional Friend dilutes your individual share.
+Only when the Day Master is weak and genuinely needs same-kind support does a Friend become real help — strength is always relative to the whole chart, never absolute.

 Misconception 2: Friend and Robber Wealth are functionally identical.
-Although both belong to the Comparison category, their opposite polarities produce measurable differences.
+Although both belong to the Companion category, their opposite polarities produce measurable differences.
 Friend is steady-state support; Robber Wealth is destabilizing collision.
 In a chart containing both, assess each separately.

 Practical Significance in Chart Analysis

-To embed this understanding into full chart reading, use the free BaZi chart calculator to generate your natal chart, then consult the BaZi learning guides to map how Friend interacts with other Ten Spirits in your specific configuration.
+To embed this understanding into full chart reading, use the free BaZi chart calculator to generate your natal chart, then consult the BaZi learning guides to map how the Friend interacts with the other Ten Spirits in your specific configuration.